industrial-edge/ethernet-ip-getting-started/docs/Installation.md

 Therefore follow these steps:

 - open the Industrial Edge Management (IEM)
-- go to "Data Connections" > IE Databus
+- go to 'Data Connections' > IE Databus
 - select the corresponding IED
-- create the topic `"ie/#"`and a dedicated user with username and password ("edge"/"edge"), set permissions to "Publish and Subscribe"
+- create the topic `ie/#`and a dedicated user with username and password ('edge'/'edge'), set permissions to 'Publish and Subscribe'
 - deploy the configuration and wait for the job to be finished successfully

 ![databus](/docs/graphics/Databus.png)